Functional Communication Curriculums for Speech Therapy

 Early Interactions Curriculum:

-• Struggles to follow one-step directions
+• Struggle to follow one-step directions

-• Struggles to follow multi-step directions
+• Struggle to follow multi-step directions

 This Curriculum is broken down into three levels: